 Systems organize, develop and transform within the scope of a certain intrinsic logic.
 They require different elements of which they consist and cross-link to different structures.
 The term “autopoiesis” is used when these elements and structures are produced and reproduced by the system itself.
 An autopoietic system creates and sustains itself on its own terms.

-However, the concept of autopoiesis does not imply the avoidance of communicating with the environment.
+However, the concept of autopoiesis does not mean the renunciation of contact with the outside world, with the environment.
 Interaction is significant to the system, but it doesn’t dictate the system.
 The system itself regulates the degree and form of dependency or independency on its surrounding.
-In that sense, the system preserves its relative autonomy, acts based on its own system-intrinsic logic, and is thus not assess- or controllable from the outside.
+In this sense, the system maintains its relative autonomy, acts on the basis of its own logic and is therefore not arbitrarily controllable from the outside.

 With regard to the set-up of social systems the term “contingency” is prominent.
 There is the prevailing phenomenon that only a few relations come about and give distinction to the system, not only in the relations with its environment but also in-between the elements.

-On its own terms: A model for the development process of the Tabakfabrik
+On its own terms: The model for the development process of the Tabakfabrik

 This term does not refer to publically subsidised space, but aims at the momentum of adopting this space for social, cultural and political matters.
 In detail, the concept itself turns into a matter of development and differentiation in the overall process.